 Chromium is a very elusive essential trace mineral.
 Researchers believe that chromium may be used to manage diabetes, obesity, polycystic ovary syndrome (PCOS), and cholesterol levels.
 While there is some evidence that does support these uses, more research is needed prove chromium is beneficial for these specific indications.
-We’re going to talk about what the research says and how chromium may be beneficial to you and your health.
+We’re going to talk about what the research says about the health benefits of taking chromium.

 What Is Chromium